Rapid COVID-19 testing coming to Aust

 Endo X says its VivaCheck test is 94.6 per cent accurate from four to 10 days of the patient developing symptoms and 99.3 per cent accurate after 11 to 24 days.

-Sydney-based Complete Corporate Wellness has also begun offering companies and organisations rapid testing so their employees can return to work.
+Sydney-based Complete Corporate Wellness has also begun offering companies and organisations rapid testing conducted onsite by their medical professionals.

-“COVID-19 Rapid test is carried out onsite by medical professionals,” the company’s website says.

-“We nominate a day where employees can attend their appointment.
-During testing days we have strict hygiene and infection control protocols that we follow.”
+Director Debra Villar said the tests are right now aimed at essential businesses such as manufacturers and construction companies that still have employees on-site.

 Australia’s Therapeutic Goods Administration has approved 14 different COVID-19 tests, both laboratory-based and point-of-care, according to its website.